YusukeHosonuma/SwiftUI-Simulator/README.md

 https://user-images.githubusercontent.com/2990285/163325330-13297947-7222-4cf7-a80b-d999094546d9.mov

-No more restarting or settings.
+No more restarting or settings!

 And following: